-Figures 4-6 summarize the results of the fen well level measurements from 2007 through 2018 (no data were collected in 2014).
+Figures 5-7 summarize the results of the fen well level measurements from 2007 through 2020 (no data were collected in 2014).
 Data are presented across several figures for clarity and grouping is based on proximity, not hydrologic characteristics.

 Historically, several of the wells have shown increasing trends.
-Unfortunately, since the elevation change, no significant trend in water levels has been calculated.
+Unfortunately, since the elevation change, only two of the wells (1LN and WN5-USGS) are showing any sort of trend in water level.
+Both 1LN and WN5-USGS are showing increasing trends currently.